codinguser/gnucash-android/README.md

 signed with a different key.
 Manually uninstall GnuCash from your device and you will then be able to install your own built version.

+## Contributing

+There are several ways you could contribute to the development.

+One way is providing translations for locales which are not yet available, or improving translations.
+See this [blog post](http://www.codinguser.com/2012/09/gnucash-for-android-beta-2-lost-in-translation/) for some guidelines.

+You could as well contribute code, fixing bugs, new features or automated tests.
+Take a look at the [bug tracker](https://github.com/codinguser/gnucash-android/issues?state=open) for ideas where to start.

+For development, it is recommended to use the IntelliJ IDEA 13+ IDE for development which is available as free community edition.
+Import the project into the IDE from an external (maven) model.The IDE will resolve dependencies automatically.

 #Licence
 Gnucash for Android is free software; you can redistribute it and/or